Here are the methods to enable remote debugging for Chrome browser on various operating systems:

 google-chrome

-or other similar commands. - The Chrome browser will start in debug mode and listen to port 9222 to accept remote debug connections.
+or a similar command. - Chrome browser will start in debug mode and listen on port 9222 to accept remote debugging connections.

-Note: The above method will enable remote debugging when starting Chrome browser, but make sure your operating system and firewall configuration allows access to the specified debug port.
+Note: The above method enables remote debugging when starting Chrome browser, but please ensure that your operating system and firewall settings allow access to the specified debugging port.